PruvoNet/squiss-ts/README.md

 Squiss supports Node 4 LTS and higher.
 For 0.12 support, consider compiling with Babel or using Squiss version 0.x.

 ## Credits
+This project is a typescript port (with better performance) of the wonderful and unmaintnaed project [TomFrost/Squiss](https://www.github.com/TomFrost/Squiss)
 Squiss was originally created at [TechnologyAdvice](http://www.technologyadvice.com) in Nashville, TN.